edmeyman/4ts-standard/SPECIFICATION.md

 © 2025 FERZ, Inc. This specification is licensed under CC BY-NC-ND 4.0.
 Schemas and test vectors are licensed under MIT License.

-For commercial use inquiries, contact: contact@ferzconsulting.com
+For commercial use inquiries, contact: info@ferz.ai